 - All international students must submit all of the application documents that are required of any new student.
 Transcripts of academic achievement submitted in any foreign language must be accompanied by a certified translation into English. - International students whose first language is not English will be required to take the Test of English as a Foreign Language.
 TOEFL is administered by Education Testing Services (ETS).
-Information can be obtained at the ETS web site (www.ets.org/toeflets.html).
+Information can be obtained at the ETS website (www.ets.org/toeflets.html).
 TOEFL scores must be submitted by all applicants from non-English speaking countries.
 A score of 600 or higher (on the written test) or 260 or higher (on the electronic test) is required to enter the D.Min. program.
 TOEFL scores that are older than two years will not be accepted.
-The requirement for TOEFL scores may be waived at the seminary's discretion for students who have graduated from a college, university or seminary within the United States during the previous five years, provided that the applicant's writing indicates mastery of the English language. - International students must fulfill all legal requirements of the U. S. Immigration and Customs Enforcement. - International students will be required to demonstrate that they have adequate support to maintain financial and
+The requirement for TOEFL scores CENTRAL BAPTIST THEOLOGICAL SEMINARY | DMin Handbook 2023-24 | page 7 may be waived at the seminary's discretion for students who have graduated from a college, university, or seminary within the United States during the previous five years, provided that the applicant's writing indicates mastery of the English language.